@sustainpsu

 • Abba Java Coffeehouse: Provides a study spot with free self-serve coffee and tea, food and Wi-Fi (located in St. Paul’s United Methodist Church).

 • Since 2020 Penn State has partnered with Swipe Out Hunger to raise greater awareness of student food insecurity and increase the impact of their efforts to raise funds to fight hunger across the University.
-In April and November students at every campus location had the option to donate $5, $10 or $15 when they pay for their meal at any residential dining facility, including mobile orders.
+In April and November of 2022 students at every campus location had the option to donate $5, $10 or $15 when they pay for their meal at any residential dining facility, including mobile orders.
 Donated funds went toward Penn State’s Student Emergency Fund.

-3) Does Penn State provide interventions to prevent or alleviate hunger among students and staff?2022-11-12T14:07:28-05:00
+3) Does Penn State provide interventions to prevent or alleviate hunger among students?2024-11-07T11:22:43-05:00

-• In February 2021, Pen State released the Food and Housing Security Task Force Report that included a baseline analysis of the issues and recommendations.
+• In February 2021, Penn State released the Food and Housing Security Task Force Report that included a baseline analysis of the issues and recommendations.
 The food pantries on all campuses are dedicated to supporting food insecure students/staff on campus.
 A listing can be found on the Food Support and Basic Resources website.

 • Former President Eric Barron and his wife Molly made a gift to establish a Food Security Endowment to support the purchase of University meal plans for undergraduates encountering food insecurity.